 What are the features of the Bank of Melbourne Term Deposit Account?

-Bank of Melbourne gives you considerable freedom when it comes to how much you can invest through its term deposits.
-The minimum required to open a Bank of Melbourne term deposit is just $1,000, and you can invest as much as $5,000,000 million.
+Bank of Melbourne gives you considerable freedom on how much you can invest through its term deposits.
+The minimum required to open a Bank of Melbourne term deposit is just $1,000, and you can invest as much as $250,000.

 Special interest rates on offer for some terms